2i2c-org/team-compass/engineering/workflow/default-workflow.md

 - Engineering: for technical decision-making
 - Product: for product decision-making

-Product Managers at the meeting should ensure to come prepared to represent Business Development interests.
+Product Managers at the meeting should come prepared to represent and advocate for Business Development interests.

 (meetings:sprint-planning)=